NewbieTed/QuickFolds/reports/QuickFolds-20250226.md

 Team Discussion if still having issues: N/A

-#### Team Member 2:
+#### Team Member 2: Hinyeung Lam

-Action Items/What you did:
+Action Items/What you did: Implemented the signup/login feature on frontend, refine the token-based signup/login APIs on backend, add searching feature of origami by author on frontend

-Result (What worked/What didn’t):
+Result (What worked/What didn’t): All tasks are complete.

-What did you learn:
+What did you learn: More familiar with the connection between frontend and backend, and how to manage the security of token-based session authentication using springboot framework.

-Any Current Issues:
+Any Current Issues: N/A

-Team Discussion if still having issues:
+Team Discussion if still having issues: N/A

 ---
 # Goals for next week: